sumitra-varma-mhra/Imperial-Capstone-2024/docs/KNN_model_card.md

-# Model Card for Multinomial Naive Bayes : Vaping Sentiment Analysis
+# Model Card for K Nearest Neighbours : Vaping Sentiment Analysis

 ## Model Description
 The model predicts the sentiment of tweets related to vaping.
 The output classifies tweets as either Positive, Negative, or Neutral based on their content.
 The model will help in understanding public opinion about vaping, aiding regulators and public health officials in understanding sentiment trends.

-For text classification tasks, Multinomial Naive Bayes is often used, especially when the features are word frequencies or TF-IDF scores.
-The model assumes conditional independence, which makes it useful for sentiment analysis.
+KNN tends to be slower for large datasets since it computes distances between all points, so it’s not always the best option for very large datasets.
+However, it's a simple and interpretable model.

 **Input:** Tokenized text of tweets, preprocessed to remove stop words including profanities, special characters, and URLs.